GeminiDRSoftware/astrodata/README.rst

     poetry install

     # To install without specific development groups
-    poetry install --without [test,docs,dev]
+    poetry install --without test,docs,dev

 License
 -------

-This project is Copyright (c)  and licensed under the terms of the Other license.
+This project is Copyright 2024 (c)  and licensed under the terms of the BSD 3-clause license.
 This package is based upon the `Openastronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>`_ which is licensed under the BSD 3-clause licence.
-See the licenses folder for more information.
+See the LICENSE folder for more information.

 Contributing